Are Dobermans Good With Kids?

 Dobermans were employed by the Marine Corps as messengers and scouts during World War II but this is unfortunately why Dobermans have obtained a reputation for being aggressive.

-Dobermans today are not as aggressive as they were originally bred to be thanks to changes in recent breeds.
-However, Dobermans can be aggressive with strangers from a protection stand point, but they are not usually aggressive toward their owners.
-Because Dobermans want to protect their owners and if your dog thinks you are in danger, he will attack.
+Dobermans today are not as aggressive as they were originally bred to be, thanks to changes in recent breeds.
+However, dobermans can be aggressive with strangers from a protection standpoint, but they are not usually aggressive toward their owners.
+Dobermans want to protect their owners and if your dog thinks you are in danger, he will attack.
 But with the proper training and socialization, Dobermans can be taught to avoid aggressive behavior.

 Are Dobermans Protective?

-As mentioned above, the Doberman pinscher is very protective when it comes to their owners.
-A Doberman also considers the children in his family as part of the owner title.
+As mentioned above, the Doberman Pinscher is very protective when it comes to its owners.
+A doberman also considers the children in his family as part of the owner’s title.
 He knows children are valuable to the adult owners and is going to protect the children from threats as well.

-A Doberman pinscher protective instincts are highly developed, which makes this breed one of the best guard dogs.
+A Doberman Pinscher’s protective instincts are highly developed, which makes this breed one of the best guard dogs.
 However, your Doberman may attack a friend or relative who gets to close to your child because he may get the impression that the person is dangerous or wants to cause harm to your child.
-Even if this friend or relative is in front of your child loudly laughing and showing his teeth, it could trigger some kind of protective behavior in your Doberman.
+Even if this friend or relative is in front of your child, loudly laughing and showing his teeth, it could trigger some kind of protective behavior in your dog.

 Are Dobermans Affectionate?